 Sitting or bending for a long time increases load.
 The discs in your back can only take so much.
 These activities increase this load by 40%.
 The more stressed they are, the greater the risk for herniation.
 Therefore, avoid lifting heavy items after sitting or bending.
 For example, after a long flight, don’t pick up heavy luggage.
 Instead, stand up straight for a few minutes first.
 This allows your discs time to recover and reshape.

 Maintain a safe lumbar arch.

-Bending over is a common activity that can cause disc herniation.
-Bending is also a common daily activity, such as doing chores, lifting, sitting at work.
+Bending over is an activity that can cause disc herniation.
+Bending also occurs in normal daily activities, such as doing chores, lifting, sitting at work.
 You bend a lot every day.
 If you maintain a lumbar arch doing these actions, however, you can help avoid a problem.
 This will reduce the stress placed on your back and discs.
 To maintain a safe lumbar arch: